-Trade receivables also include amounts due from house buyers with end financing facilities from end financier.
+In the previous financial year, trade receivables also include amounts due from house buyers with end financing facilities from end financier.
 In respect of house buyers with no end financing facilities, the Group remains the legal title to all properties sold until the full contracted sales value is settled.
 Accordingly, under normal circumstances, amounts due from house buyers are not impaired.